-Typically around 1,100 students may receive special scholarships from participating corporate sponsors.
-Sponsor colleges also award 4,600 scholarships to students who designate the college as their first choice.
+Typically, about 1,100 students may receive special scholarships from participating corporate sponsors.
+Sponsor colleges also award about 4,600 scholarships to students who designate the college as their first choice.

 Winning the National Merit Scholarship

 The number of winners in each state varies in proportion to the state’s percentage of the nation’s graduating high school seniors.
-Winners are selected by a committee of college admissions officers and high school counselors.
+A committee of college admissions officers and high school counselors selects the winners.
 Qualifying scores also vary by state; more densely populated states usually require students to have higher scores.
 About 1,500 participants who score below the Finalist level receive Special Scholarships provided by corporate sponsors.
 Merit Scholarship winners must notify the National Merit Scholarship Corporation of college enrollment plans at an accredited institution, for full-time undergraduate study towards a degree.
-National Merit Scholars attending these schools may be honored as Honorary Merit Scholars, recognizing their achievement without scholarship funds.
+National Merit Scholars at these schools may be honored as Honorary Merit Scholars, recognizing their achievement without scholarship funds.

 How to Prepare for the PSAT